muratk5n/thirdwave/en/README.md

 ---

-H2 View: "The Goodwood Festival of Speed, UK, today (June 23) saw the debut of a brand new, Italian styled hydrogen-powered hypercar, offering a vision for a zero-emissions performance future"
+H2 View: "The Goodwood Festival of Speed, UK saw the debut of a brand new, Italian styled hydrogen-powered hypercar, offering a vision for a zero-emissions performance future"

 ---